The 6 Best Boat Enclosures to Have It Made in the Shade

 A cabin cruiser (the term is generally applied to boats measuring between 25 and 45 feet in length) usually has at least one berth and other interior spaces, including a head (toilet facility) and sometimes a galley (AKA the kitchen).

-Most of the time when you hear the term "boat enclosure," it's referring to a structure built around the cockpit area of a boat with a generally open deck design.
-The most common examples of vessels where enclosures are added are pontoon boats, deck boats and motorboats.
+When you hear the term "boat enclosure," you usually mean a structure built around the cockpit area of a boat with a generally open deck design.
+The most common vessels where enclosures are added are pontoon boats, deck boats and motorboats.

 When you choose the right boat enclosure for your boat, you can enhance the craft dramatically.
 You're converting an open, exposed vessel into a boat ready for inclement weather, a boat you can enjoy during overnight outings and a boat that provides you and your passengers more privacy and comfort in all conditions.